bogdan2143/embo-theme/README.md

 <summary>English</summary>

 # EmboTheme
-EmboTheme is an experimental WordPress Full Site Editing (FSE) theme built on the Bulma framework.
+EmboTheme is an WordPress Full Site Editing (FSE) theme built on the Bulma framework.
 It demonstrates an object‑oriented approach to building a site fully managed through the block editor.
 The theme includes a set of dynamic blocks and shortcodes implemented as PHP classes and complemented by small JavaScript modules.

 ## About Full Site Editing
 FSE allows WordPress themes to replace traditional PHP templates with reusable block templates.
 In EmboTheme these templates live under `block-templates/` and `block-template-parts/` and are responsible for all page markup.
 PHP classes from the `inc/` folder inject dynamic data into these templates – for example menus, breadcrumbs and comment lists – making it easy to adjust the layout solely through the editor.